prabindh/sgxperf/README.md

 sgxperf
 =======

-Performance and Functionality tests for SGX drivers
+Performance and Functionality tests for SGX drivers on Linux